posifon/careousel.se/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 1. Admin Panel view of submitted form data

 == Changelog ==

+= 2.10.9 =
+* Bug Fix: Google Spreadsheet Live data: bug was introduced in 2.10.6 where data fetched by IMPORTDATA() could return with wrong delimiter (semicolon instead of comma) based on regional settings for CSV delimiter.
+This would cause Google Spreadsheet to be unable to parse data into columns

+= 2.10.8 =
+* Improvement: Links to exports and file downloads now redirect to login page when user is not logged in

+= 2.10.7 =
+* Bug Fix: Gravity Form integration was not capturing certain date fields

+= 2.10.6 =
+* Improvement: UTF8 CSV and Excel export now smarter about choosing "," or ";" for field and function delimiters respectively.
+* Improvement: Dashboard single-record view now has download links on files which was missing
+* Improvement: CFDB Option Error Output File - no longer need to specify full path.
+Just put in a file name and it will put in the top level WP install directory
+* Note: If you have CFDB Editor installed, you will need to update that to version 1.4.3 to work properly with this update

+= 2.10.5 =
+* New: Now captures form submission from FormCraft Premium (BETA)
+* Improvement: Excel & OpenDoc exports now formats Submitted datetime field in a format the spreadsheet recognizes
+* Improvement: Gives clear error message when can't do Excel file export due to PHP version less than 5.4
+* Improvement: Less queries to fetch options from DB

 = 2.10.4 =
 * Bug Fix: In some situations UFT-16-LE is not read correctly by Excel (issue related to output buffering)